Not a Member?

 Sol: 0.2% [2.5mL]

 For topical ocular use only; not for inj or oral use.
-Caution not to touch the eyelids or surrounding areas with the dropper tip to prevent contaminating the dropper tip and solution.
+Caution not to touch the eyelids or surrounding areas w/ the dropper tip to prevent contaminating the dropper tip and sol.
 Should not be used to treat contact lens-related irritation.
-Contains benzalkonium chloride, which may be absorbed by soft contact lenses; patients who wear soft contact lenses and whose eyes are not red, should wait at least 10 min after instilling solution before inserting contact lenses.
+Contains benzalkonium chloride, which may be absorbed by soft contact lenses; patients who wear soft contact lenses and whose eyes are not red should wait at least 10 min after instilling sol before inserting contact lenses.
 Do not wear contact lens if eye is red.

 Cold syndrome, pharyngitis, blurred vision, burning/stinging, conjunctivitis, dry eye, foreign body sensation, hyperemia, hypersensitivity, keratitis, lid edema, pain, asthenia, headache.

 Category C, caution in nursing.

 H1-antagonist and mast cell stabilizer.
 Also demonstrates decreased chemotaxis and inhibition of eosinophil activation.